- Membership Groups

 Volunteer Income Tax Assistance: Mid-January through mid-April

-IRS-certified volunteers prepare and file taxes fast and free for lower-to-moderate income families and individuals, getting them the refunds and credits they’ve earned.
-They also connect filers to other tools that help them on their paths to financial security.
+IRS-certified volunteers prepare and file taxes at no cost for lower-to-moderate income families and individuals, getting them the refunds and credits they’ve earned.
+They also connect filers to other tools that help them become financially secure.
 Get connected and volunteer now.

 Free training provided for the opportunities listed above.